 Mycoplasma, particularly Mycoplasma hominis (MH), is a type of bacteria that can be transmitted through sexual contact, although it is not strictly classified as a sexually transmitted infection (STI).
 It is one of several Mycoplasma species that affect humans and can inhabit the genital and respiratory tracts.
 While often asymptomatic, it can cause health problems, especially in the genitourinary system.

-Mycoplasma genitalium (MG) is a sexually transmitted bacterium that was first identified in the 1980s.
-It's known for causing urogenital infections and can be transmitted through sexual contact.
-MG is a significant cause of non-gonococcal urethritis in men and has been linked to pelvic inflammatory disease (PID) in women.
-It is known for its prolonged and sometimes asymptomatic nature, making it a concern for sexual health....
+Mycoplasma genitalium (MG) is a sexually transmitted bacterium first identified in the 1980s.
+It is known for causing urogenital infections and can be transmitted through sexual contact.
+MG is a common cause of non-gonococcal urethritis in men and has been linked to pelvic inflammatory disease (PID) in women.
+Its prolonged and sometimes asymptomatic nature makes it a significant concern for sexual health.

 Syphilis is a sexually transmitted infection (STI) caused by the bacterium Treponema pallidum.
 It progresses through several stages — primary, secondary, latent, and tertiary — and can affect various organ systems over time.
 Syphilis is primarily transmitted through sexual contact, including oral, anal, and vaginal sex, and can also be passed from mother to child during pregnancy, resulting in congenital syphilis.

-Trichomonas, specifically referring to Trichomoniasis, is a sexually transmitted infection (STI) caused by a parasite called Trichomonas vaginalis.
-It is one of the most common curable STIs and can affect both men and women, although symptoms are more common in women.
-Trichomoniasis can cause irritation and increase the risk of acquiring other STIs, including HIV. ...
+Trichomonas vaginalis infection (Trichomoniasis) is a common sexually transmitted infection (STI) caused by the parasite Trichomonas vaginalis.
+It affects both men and women, although symptoms are more commonly observed in women.
+This infection can cause irritation and increase the risk of acquiring other STIs, including HIV.

 Ureaplasma is a group of tiny bacteria commonly found in the urogenital tracts of both men and women.
 They are part of the normal genital flora but can cause infection under certain conditions.
 Ureaplasma species, particularly Ureaplasma urealyticum and Ureaplasma parvum, are linked to conditions such as urethritis, pelvic inflammatory disease (PID), and infertility.
 Although they can be sexually transmitted, they are not always strictly classified as STIs.